-WorldSSP 300 motorcycles require the relevant FIM Phase 2 homologation (See Appendix: "FIM Homologation Rules for Motorcycles" for details available on www.fim-moto.com/en/documents).
+WorldSSP 300 motorcycles require the relevant FIM Phase 2 homologation (see Appendix FIM Homologation procedure).
 All machines must be normally aspirated.
-All motorcycles must comply in every respect with all the requirements for circuit racing as specified in these Technical Regulations, unless they are already equipped as such on the homologated model.
+All motorcycles must comply in every respect with all the requirements for road racing as specified in these Technical Regulations, unless they are already equipped as such on the homologated model.